 Southern University re-instating indoor mask mandate ahead of fall semester

-BATON ROUGE - Nearly a week before classes for the fall semester begin, Southern University announced they will be re-instating a mask mandate for all buildings on campus.
+BATON ROUGE - Southern University announced they will be re-instating a mask mandate for all buildings on campus.

 The following statement was sent by Southern officials Sunday evening: